AhmedAlSunbati712/VibeBite/README.md

 ## The potential impact VibeBite has on its intended users
 This app has the potential to bring a small but meaningful boost to people's daily lives by meeting them where they are emotionally and practically.
 For users who often feel overwhelmed, creatively drained, or just in need of a little pick-me-up, it offers a personalized, low-effort way to engage with music and food, two of the most comforting aspects of daily life (at least mine).

-## New technologies I have learned
-Basically, almost the whole project is something new to me but not really.
-While I haven't taken CS52 myself, I was determined since the start of the summer to teach myself all the necessary technology stacks to deploy full-stack web applications.
-So I bought myself [The Complete Full-Stack Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=KEEPLEARNING), read a lot and practiced a lot.

 ## APIs used
 ### Spoonacular API
 An API for searching for recipes using a multitutde of queries.
 Recipes can be searched for using name, ingredients, nutritients and cuisine.
 The app utilizes the free version of the API which allows for a 150 requests / day.